POLICIES AND PROCEDURES

 3.9 - TRADE SHOWS, EXPOSITIONS AND OTHER SALES FORUMS

-3.10 - PARTICIPATION IN OTHER DIRECT SELLING OR COMPETING VENTURES
+3.10 - PARTICIPATION IN OTHER DIRECT SELLING PROGRAMS, AFFILIATE PROGRAMS & COMPETITIVE PRODCUTS

-MONAT Market Partners below rank of Market Mentor are free to participate in other direct selling ventures or marketing opportunities, multi-level marketing, network marketing, or relationship marketing opportunities, as long as they keep their organisations and downlines separate.
+MONAT Market Partners below rank of Market Mentor are free to participate as affiliates or distributors in other direct selling ventures or marketing opportunities, multilevel marketing, network marketing, or relationship marketing opportunities, as long as they keep their organizations and downlines separate.

 If a Market Partner or member of their immediate household, is engaged in multilevel marketing, network marketing, relationship marketing or direct sales opportunity or any business that sells competing products, it is the responsibility of the Market Partner to ensure that the MONAT business is operated entirely separate and apart from any other program in which the Market Partner participates.
 To this end, Market Partners shall: